TMP Course Descriptions: Period 3

 Day 1: Intros and The Chaos of Teamwork

-Day 2: Stress, Triage, and Better Teamwork
+Day 2: Stress, Triage and Better Teamwork

 “Unicorn or Bust!” is an activity that builds resilience against the day-to-day chaos of projects & problems.
-In this activity, players take the role of a new startup company trying to go 52 weeks from startup to IPO.
-Along the way, the team will have to share resources, agree on a strategy, and try to solve problems before they run out of funding... or worse!
+In this activity players take the role of a new startup company trying to go 52 weeks from startup to IPO.
+Along the way, the team will have to share resources, agree on strategy, and try to solve problems before they run out of funding... or worse!

 Day 3: Communicating with Empathy and Intention